 Organizations should properly sanitize all storage devices, including fixed devices (e.g., hard drives) and removable devices and media (e.g., optical discs, magnetic disks, flash memory), before reusing them or disposing of them.
 If storage devices are not properly scrubbed of data, information could be accessed by unauthorized parties.
-Windows XP includes a command-line utility called cipher that is intended for use with EFS, but can also be used independent of EFS to scrub data from unused portions of disks.
-By using the /w switch, an administrator can use cipher to do three passes.
+Windows XP includes a command-line utility called cipher that is intended for use with EFS, but can also be used independent of EFS to scrub data from unused portions of disks.117 By using the /w switch, an administrator can use cipher to do three passes.
 Although this may be convenient in some cases, it is generally recommended to acquire a third party tool that can do at least seven passes when overwriting data.
 Alternatives to overwriting data include degaussing and physical destruction of

-Microsoft recommends using Syskey with EFS in the Windows XP Professional Resource Kit section titled Strengthening Key and File Security, available at http://www.microsoft.com/resources/documentation/windows/xp/all/reskit/en-us/prnb efs mjtv.asp.
+115 Microsoft recommends using Syskey with EFS in Encrypting File System in Windows XP and Windows Server 2003, located at http://technet.microsoft.com/en-us/library/bb457065.aspx.